 Quadratic Equations

-A quadratic equation is an equation with one variable that can be put in the form of ax2 + bx + c = 0, where x is the variable and a, b and c are constants with a not equal to 0.
+A quadratic equation is an Algebraic equation with one variable that can be put in the form of ax2 + bx + c = 0, where x is the variable and a, b and c are constants, and a is not equal to 0.

-You can solve this type of equation by using factoring or the quadratic formula.
+You can solve this type of equation by using factoring, least squares method, or the quadratic formula.
 The equation has two solutions or values for x.

 Questions you may have include: